NexMirror/git-mirror/README.md

 A major design goal of `git-mirror` is that it should just work with as little configuration as possible.

 This fork has the following additional features:
-- Sync between the source repositories and the mirrors hosted elsewhere, e.g., from Bitbucket to GitHub
 - Mirror Mercurial repositories into Git repositories via [git-remote-hg](https://github.com/fingolfin/git-remote-hg)
+- Optionally sync between the source repositories and the mirrors hosted elsewhere, e.g., from Bitbucket to GitHub
+- Optionally automatically clone repositories from origin when requested repositories don't exist

 ## Get started